-- 1. The defending format class National Champion; - 2.
+- 1. The defending format class National Champion in the category the rider is eligible to compete; - 2.
 Recognised UCI World Champion in the format; - 3.
 Any rider ranked in the top 200 UCI World Rankings in the format in ranking order; - 4.
-Riders ranked in the top 30 of the current National Cup Ranking; - 5.
+Riders ranked in the top 30 in the category a rider is eligible to compete of the current National Cup Ranking; - 5.
 All other riders by entry sequence.